dbaarda/DLFUCache/RESULTS.rst

-The settings are the expo distribution's median, duration between jumps, and optional start and step median multipliers for the jumping expo distribution's offset (default:start=0.0, step=2.0).
-The default step means that each jump has only a small overlap with the previous jump at the tail end of its distribution.
+The settings are the expo distribution's median, duration between jumps, and optional start and step median multipliers for the jumping expo distribution's offset (default:start=0.0, step=4.0).
+The default step means that each jump has very little overlap with the previous jump at the tail end of its distribution.

 This access pattern should favour a mixture of LFU and LRU, with LFU